cloustone/macaca/README.md

 # macaca
-A new language based on Monkey language
+A new language based on macaca language